-- Our clients include CityWest Homes, Slough Borough Council, Milton Keynes Council and Your MK, East Thames Housing Association, LB Southwark, Genesis Housing Association, Metropolitan Housing Association, Lewisham Homes.
+- Our clients include CityWest Homes, Slough Borough Council, Milton Keynes Council and Your MK, East Thames Housing Association, LB Southwark, Notting Hill Genesis, Metropolitan Thames Valley and Lewisham Homes.

 - Acting for MHT in negotiating the Lease of their new head office in Hatton Garden.